KeremAR/Homelab-SharedLibrary/README.md

 Reusable Jenkins Pipeline helpers for the Homelab CI/CD setup.

-## Lint Pod Template
+## CI Pod Template

-Use `ciLintPodTemplate()` from Jenkinsfiles to run CI steps on a Kubernetes agent with:
+Use `ciLintPodTemplate()` from Jenkinsfiles to run CI steps on a Kubernetes agent.
+The name stayed as `ciLintPodTemplate` because this started as the lint agent, but it now contains the shared CI containers used by lint, test, scan, SonarQube, and image build stages:

 - `python` container for linting and unit tests
 - `node` container for frontend linting